'Outstanding' SUNDAY TIMES

-'A stunning debut thriller . . . ferocious, authentic and utterly terrifying . . . absolutely riveting' DAILY MAIL
+'A stunning debut thriller . . . utterly terrifying . . . absolutely riveting' DAILY MAIL

 1961.
-Hidden deep within central Soviet Russia is a place that doesn’t appear on any map: a city called Arzamas-16.
-Here a community of dedicated scientists and technicians is building the most powerful nuclear device the world will ever see – three thousand times more powerful than Hiroshima.
+Hidden deep within central Soviet Russia is a place that doesn't appear on any map: a city called Arzamas-16.
+Here dedicated scientists and technicians are building the most powerful nuclear device the world will ever see - three thousand times more powerful than Hiroshima.

-And so KGB major Alexander Vasin is sent to investigate.
-What he finds in Arzamas is unlike anything he’s experienced before.
-His wits will be tested against some of the most brilliant minds in the Soviet Union – eccentrics, patriots and dissidents who, because their work is considered to be of such vital national importance, have been granted the freedom to think and act, live and love as they wish.
+And so KGB major Alexander Vasin is sent to Arzamas to investigate.
+What he finds there is unlike anything he's experienced before.
+His wits will be tested against some of the Soviet Union's most brilliant minds - eccentrics, patriots and dissidents who, because their work is considered to be of such vital importance, have been granted the freedom to think and act, live and love as they wish.
 For in Arzamas, nothing can be allowed to get in the way of the project.
 Not even murder . . .

-Intricately researched, cunningly plotted and brilliantly told, Black Sun is a fast-paced and timely thriller set at the height – and in the heart – of Soviet power from the acclaimed author of An Impeccable Spy: Richard Sorge, Stalin's Master Agent
+Intricately researched, cunningly plotted and brilliantly told, Black Sun is a fast-paced and timely thriller set at the height - and in the heart - of Soviet power from the acclaimed author of An Impeccable Spy.